tektoncd/catalog/README.md

 1. Each resource follows the following structure

     ```
     ./task/                                    👈 the kind of the resource

         /argocd                                👈 definition file must have same name
             /0.1
                 /OWNERS                        👈 owners of this resource
                 /README.md
                 /argocd.yaml                   👈 the file name should match the resource name
                 /samples/deploy-to-k8s.yaml
+                /tests
+                    run.yaml                   👈 contains a pipelinerun named [task|pipeline]-<taskname>-test-pipelinerun
+                    pre-apply-task-hook.sh     👈 optional: shellscript to be executed before task apply
+                    pre-apply-taskrun-hook.sh  👈 optional: shellscript to be executed before taskrun apply
            /0.2/...

         /golang-build